batgranny/omd/README.md

 ## Description
 A new DIY music distribution format.
 The aim is to provide a modern, easy to produce portable physical format similar to cassette or minidisc, utilize existing case trays and and other  accessories, making production and integration easier.

+The 'format' is essentially a housing compatiable with a standard SD card which can be 3D printed.
+The aim is to give artists the opportunity to create a physical, sellable copy of their work in a portable physical format that they can produce at low volumes, low cost and high fidelity.
+Fans get a high quality copy of the music in a collectable format that can include album art, liner notes etc.

 ## Motivation
 Traditional audio formats such as vinyl records, cassette tapes, and compact discs featured a haptic experience and limited capacity, leading to a more focused music listening experience.